manyducksco/chatter/README.md

 let currentValue = 0;

-// The client implements UPDATE_COUNT so the server can broadcast changes by other users. chatter.on(UPDATE_COUNT, (amount, connection) => {
+// The client implements UPDATE_COUNT so the server can broadcast changes by other users. chatter.on(UPDATE_COUNT, (amount) => {
   currentValue += amount;
 });

+chatter.onStateChange(async () => {
-// Load current value from server as soon as we connect. chatter.onStateChange(async () => {
+  // Load current value from server as soon as we connect. if (chatter.isConnected) {
-  if (chatter.isConnected) {
     currentValue = await chatter.call(GET_COUNT);
   }
 });

-// Implement some methods the UI will use to change the value.
+// Implement some methods the UI can use to change the value. async function increment(amount = 1) {
-// We simultaneously update our local state and let the server know so it can update other clients. async function increment(amount = 1) {
+  // Tell the server to update its stqte and set our local state to the resulting value. currentValue = await chatter.call(UPDATE_COUNT, amount);
-  currentValue += amount;
-  await chatter.call(UPDATE_COUNT, amount);
 }

 async function decrement(amount = 1) {
-  currentValue -= amount;
-  await chatter.call(UPDATE_COUNT, -amount);
+  currentValue = await chatter.call(UPDATE_COUNT, -amount);
 }
 ```